ozixe/SalesManagement_Fullproject/README.md

 # Merlin Cycles Sales Analysis Project

+## Overview
+Merlin Cycles is a renowned store specializing in selling bikes and related accessories.
+They required a detailed and dynamic analysis of their internet sales to understand customer purchasing patterns, product performance, and sales trends over time.

 ## Analysis Objectives
 The primary objective of this project was to transition Merlin Cycles from static internet sales reports to dynamic visual dashboards.
 The goals were: